wp-plugins/no-longer-in-directory/readme.txt

 == Changelog ==

+= 1.0.31 =

+* Refreshed removed and no longer updated plugin lists with data from September 4, 2014

 = 1.0.30 =

 * Refreshed removed and no longer updated plugin lists with data from August 14, 2014